b2ihealthcare/snow-owl/docs/sct_extensions/development.md

 ## Workflow and Editing

 Authors often require a dedicated editing environment where they can make the necessary changes and let others review the changes they have made, so errors and issues can be corrected before integrating the change with the rest of the Extension.
-With a similar way how SNOMED CT Extensions are being separated from the SNOMED CT International Edition and other dependencies, this can be achieved by using branches.
+Similarly to how SNOMED CT Extensions are separated from the SNOMED CT International Edition and other dependencies, this can be achieved by using branches.

 * [Branching API](../api/snomed/branching.md) - to create and merge branches
 * [Compare API](../api/snomed/compare.md) - to compare branches